Wave asymptotics for waveguides and manifolds with infinite cylindrical ends

 Then an application of \cite[Section 2.9]{Erd} proves (\ref{eq:spb1}), with coefficients $\alpha_{k,\pm}$ determined by $\sigma_j$ and derivatives of $F$, evaluated at $0$, of order at most $k$. \end{proof}

 {\bf Acknowledgments.} The authors are grateful to the Simons Foundation for its support through the Collaboration Grants for Mathematicians program.
-It is a pleasure to thank Maciej Zworski for helpful conversations.
+KD was also supported by the National Science Foundation through Grant DMS-1708511.
+It is a pleasure to thank Jeremy Marzuola and Maciej Zworski for helpful conversations.